 New Pastures Primary School is a primary, co-educational school which is part of the Venn Academy Trust.
 It is across 2 sites that caters for children aged between 3 and 11 years.
-The school currently has 266 pupils in the main school and includes 21 pupils in the Nursery.
+The school currently has 250 pupils.
+14.4% of our pupils are on SEN support plans and 1.2% are on EHCP's.